khaors/geocompr/main.md

 ## Web mapping applications with shiny

-The interactive 'web maps' demonstrated in section \@ref(interactive-maps) can go far.
+The interactive web maps demonstrated in section \@ref(interactive-maps) can go far.
 Careful selection of layers to display, base-maps and pop-ups can be used to communicate the main results of many projects involving Geocomputation.
 But the web mapping approach to interactivity has limitations: